jlsnow301/tutorials/README.md

 # Exercises
 Assignments &amp; Exercises

-This is a collection of exercises in Java (and other languages, soon) to display competency.
+This is a collection of work done in various programming languages to display competency.